-Key management personnel include Trustees and those staff to whom the Trustees have delegated significant authority and responsibility in the day-to-day running of the Trust.
+Key management personnel include Trustees and those staff to whom the Trustees have delegated significant authority and responsibility in the day to day running of the Trust.

-The Performance Management of the CEO is undertaken by the Trust Board's Finance Committee/Performance Management Review panel, this is monitored on a termly basis.
+The Performance Management of the CEO is undertaken by the Trust Board's CEO Performance Review panel, this is monitored on a termly basis.

 The Performance Management of the School Leaders is undertaken by the CEO on a termly basis.
 Each Academy Headteacher is responsible for their academy staff's performance management.
-Pay and remuneration is approved through the Executive Board with the exception of the CEO whose pay is approved via the TB.
+Pay and remuneration is approved through the Trust Board.

-Teachers' contracts in the financial year are based on the 2018 School Teachers Pay and Conditions guidance.
+Teachers' contracts in the financial year are based on the 2019 School Teachers Pay and Conditions guidance.

-All amendments to key management's pay and remuneration are approved by the appropriate sub-committee and ratified by the TB.
+All amendments to key management's pay and remuneration are approved by the appropriate sub committee and ratified by the TB.